Sindhi Language Authority

 The SLA was established under the act Use of Sindhi Language Act 1972, and the Teaching, Promotion and Use of Sindhi Language (Amendment) Act, 1990 of the Government of Sindh.
 There is a Board of Governors to frame the policies for achieving the aims and objectives of authority and ensure their implementation.
-The first Board of Governors was constituted under the chairmanship of Nabi Bux Khan Baloch, a scholar and writer.
+The first Board of Governors was constituted under the chairmanship of Nabi Bakhsh Khan Baloch, a scholar and writer.

 Since the establishment of the Sindhi Language Authority, different scholars and writers were appointed as its chairman, who have contributed to the development and promotion of the Sindhi language.

 Objectives

 The Sindhi Language Authority (SLA) explores strategies to advance, educate, and encourage the utilization of Sindhi.
 Additionally, it upholds and enhances the standing of Sindhi across official and semi-official documentation.
 SLA also oversees the proper application of Sindhi in official records, manuals, publications, textbooks, newspapers, television and radio broadcasts, periodic publications, and other enduring documents.